• Email

 • Sauté the aromatics – Mince the garlic, onions, and ginger.
 In a pot or saucepan, spray some cooking oil and sauté the aromatics while moving them around to prevent burning until golden, about 1-2 minutes.

 • Make the porridge – Add the chicken and the rice mixture into a saucepan and turn on the heat.
-Season with fish sauce and salt to taste while mixing everything together.
+Season with fish sauce and sugar to taste while mixing everything together.
 Add additional water as needed to achieve the desired texture.

 • Garnish and serve – Add chopped scallions, cilantro, and chili flakes if desired, and enjoy your delicious Chao ga!